PreschoolKindergartenFirst Grade

 Waiting Room and Park Phonics Games

 • 11.
-The Sound Jump: The parent assigns a specific sound, like /s/.
-The parent says various words, and the child must perform a physical jump only when the parent says a word starting with the target /s/ sound.
+The Sound Jump: The parent picks a target sound, like /s/.
+The parent says a bunch of words, and the child jumps only when a word starts with the /s/ sound.

 • 12.
-The Secret Password: Before entering a new room or climbing a playground slide, the parent demands a 'secret password' that starts with a specific phonetic sound.
-The child must quickly generate a word matching the phonetic rule to gain entry.
+The Secret Password: Before entering a new room or going down a playground slide, the parent says the child needs a “secret password” that starts with a specific phonetic sound.
+The child quickly thinks of a matching word to “get in.”

 • 13.
-The Texture Trace: The child uses their index finger to trace a letter on the parent's back, or the parent traces a letter on the child's palm.
-The receiver must guess the letter and immediately produce the corresponding phonetic sound.
+The Texture Trace: The child traces a letter with an index finger on the parent’s back, or the parent traces a letter on the child’s palm.
+The receiver guesses the letter and then immediately says the corresponding phonetic sound.

 • 14.
-The 'Bring Me' Challenge: The parent sits on a park bench and commands the child to 'bring me something that starts with the /l/ sound.'
-The child runs to retrieve a leaf, combining gross motor exercise with phonetic object identification.
+The 'Bring Me' Challenge: The parent sits on a park bench and says, “Bring me something that starts with the /l/ sound.”
+The child runs to find a leaf, combining movement with sound-based object identification.

 • 15.
-The Story Sound-Effects: The parent invents a verbal story, pausing to let the child provide phonetic sound effects for the objects mentioned, such as making a 'woosh' sound for the wind or a hard /c/ sound for a cracking branch.
+The Story Sound-Effects: The parent makes up a quick verbal story and pauses for the child to add sound effects for the objects mentioned, like “woosh” for the wind or a hard /c/ sound for a cracking branch.

 Transitioning to Whizki Printed Workbooks